zubair042/news-aggregator/README.md

 ## News Aggregator API

-The News Aggregator API is a Laravel 12-based application designed to provide a comprehensive solution for managing user authentication, articles, user preferences, and data aggregation.
-This application adopts a clean architecture with separate service and repository layers for streamlined business logic and database interaction management.
+The News Aggregator API is a Laravel 12–based application built to deliver a complete solution for handling user authentication, article management, user preferences, and data aggregation.
+It follows a clean architecture pattern, separating the service and repository layers to ensure well-structured business logic and efficient database interaction.

 ---